mariazevedo88/travels-java-api/README.md

 ### Test

-* For both test phases, you can run:
+* For unit test phase, you can run:

 ```
 mvn test